UBC-Solar/sunlink/README.md

 # UBC Solar's Sunlink Brief Overview

 Welcome to UBC Solar's telemetry aggregation, storage, and visualization system, Sunlink.
 This guide will cover the **most important aspects** of running the system.
-Please see the `docs` folder for more detailed information. *For example, There may be links in this guide referring to information inside a doc within the `docs` folder*.
+Please see the `docs` folder for more detailed information.

-## Need Help Running Sunlink?
+## Running Sunlink?
 ### SETUP Commands
-**Recommended Everytime you Open Sunlink**
+**Everytime you Open Sunlink**
 ```bash
 git pull
 sudo docker compose restart